 There are some problems with garage door remotes that seem to defy solutions.
 Sometimes people discover that their garage door will open on its own.
 You might be sitting in the living room, or away at work, and the door suddenly opens.
 The reason for some of these strange occurrences may surprise you.

 It seems that the government (at any level) can use the same radio frequencies as garage door remotes for emergency purposes.
 In the process of using that frequency in an area, garage door openers nearby can be inadvertently opened at will.

 See below for information on replacing garage door remote batteries.

 Garage Door Remote Apps

 Yes, there is an app for that.
 At least there is at the moment for the iPhone.
 I have no doubt that apps will soon be available for other smartphone operating systems that allow you to open and close your remote with your phone.
-Very convenient, but make sure not to loose the phone.
+Very convenient, but make sure not to lose the phone.

 Garage Door Remote Battery Replacement

 Strange as it seems, many people forget that they only thing powering their garage door remote is a battery or two inside.
 When the remote seems to stop working suddenly, the first thing to check is the battery or batteries.

 To do so, you will need to remove a small screw or two on the remote and then pry it apart.
 If your remote does not have screws, you should be able to access the battery by sliding the panel on the back.